Skip to content

 Pay attention to the file syntax so the result is still valid JSON.

-2. Setup ACME via the Proxmox Webinterface and provide the API Token at the plugin setup.
+2. Setup ACME via the Proxmox web interface and provide the NETVS API token at the plugin setup.
+For an example see the Configuration section.